Bosaif39/List-web-scrapper/README.md

 ## **Overview:**

-This script scrapes the titles of the top 100 PlayStation games from an article on IGN's website.
-It uses Python's `requests` library to fetch the webpage's content and the `BeautifulSoup` library from `bs4` to parse and extract the game titles.
+This script scrapes the targeted html elements from any an article to provide the list in .txt format.

+It uses Python's `requests` library to fetch the webpage's content and the `BeautifulSoup` library from `bs4` to parse and extract html elements.

 The extracted data can be used for various purposes, such as creating a list, analyzing trends, or archiving.

 ## **How It Works:**

 1. **Request the Webpage:**
-   The script sends a GET request to the specified IGN article URL using the `requests` library.
+   The script sends a GET request to the specified article URL using the `requests` library.
 It includes a User-Agent header to mimic a real browser request, ensuring access to the webpage.

 2. **Check Response Status:**
    It checks the HTTP status code of the response to confirm that the request was successful (status code `200`).